 Pramod Shingte for the Assessee.
 Vitthal Bhosale for the Revenue.

 This appeal by the assessee is directed against the order passed by the ld.
-CIT(A) on 9.5.2017 echoing the penalty of Rs.39,28,638 imposed by the Assessing Officer (AO) u/s 271AA of the Income-tax Act, 1961 (hereinafter referred to as ̳the Act‘) for failure to keep and maintain information as required u/s 92D and not furnishing the report u/s 92E of the Act in relation to the assessment year 2013-14.
+CIT(A) on 9.5.2017 echoing the penalty of Rs.39,28,638 imposed by the Assessing Officer (AO) u/s 271AA (of Income Tax Act, 1961) (hereinafter referred to as ̳the Act‘) for failure to keep and maintain information as required u/s 92D (of Income Tax Act, 1961) and not furnishing the report u/s 92E (of Income Tax Act, 1961) in relation to the assessment year 2013-14.

 2. Succinctly, the factual matrix of the case is that the assessee filed her return declaring total income at Rs.18,61,808.
-The assessee reported four payments totaling Rs.19,64,31,914, in the tax audit report, as having been made to persons specified u/s 40A(2)(b) of the Act as under:
+The assessee reported four payments totaling Rs.19,64,31,914, in the tax audit report, as having been made to persons specified u/s 40A(2)(b) (of Income Tax Act, 1961) as under:

 Mahajan Adat Dukan Prop Yogita Mahajan Purchases Rs.16,34,02,140/-